cjporteo/last-digit-of-nth-fibonacci-number/README.md

 # Last Digit of Nth Fibonacci Number

-This problem was posed on a job posting for a Data Scientist role.
 The question: "the 7th Fibonacci number is 13, and its last digit is 3.
 What is the last digit of the 7777th Fibonacci number?"

 ## ⬆ Going above and beyond ⏳